 Check out this short video where we show a different way of placing your cushions for a bit more interest and depth.

 There’s no golden rule or right or wrong number when it comes to cushion styling and it will change depending on how bold or busy your bedding is, the size of your bed and personal preferences, of course.
 We suggest standing back and if it doesn’t look right, edit one thing at a time.
 You might also need to change your feature cushions so check out the tips below.

 Picking the right feature cushions

-This is probably the most challenging part of bed styling we had to overcome.
+For many people, this is probably the most challenging part of bed styling.

 What cushions to use to decorate the bed?